GirlaneSD/gi-cv/README.md

 ## 💼 Curriculum Vitae

 ### 🧭 Highlights
-Passionate about optimizing processes and documentation from both technical and business perspectives — enabling clarity, collaboration, and continuous improvement through GenAI innovation, Agile practices, and Lean Six Sigma principles.
+Passionate about optimizing processes and documentation from technical and business perspectives> enabling clarity, collaboration, and continuous improvement through GenAI innovation, Agile practices, and Lean Six Sigma principles.

 ---